 Jon was born in Kennewick, Washington.
 He began playing the string bass at age 11 and a year later began playing the electric bass as well.
 Jon’s parents are musical and Jon grew up listening to his father play gospel, boogie woogie and classical music at the piano and his mother play the oboe and sing at church.
 His parents were a great musical influence to him at an early age.

-Since moving to Seattle in 2001 Hamar has been active in the role of supporting bassist.
-Hamar performed for four years with jazz and blues great Ernestine Anderson and is currently a regular with Northwest notables such as Greta Matassa, Jim Knapp, Randy Halberstadt and Dawn Clement.
-Jon also performs regularly in an orchestral setting recording on movie soundtracks, and playing recitals and concerts around the Northwest.
+In 2001 Hamar relocated to Seattle, Washington, and was in high demand as a freelance bassist.
+Hamar performed for four years with jazz and blues great Ernestine Anderson as well as Northwest notables Greta Matassa, Jim Knapp, Randy Halberstadt, Dawn Clement, Kelley Johnson and John Hansen.
+Jon also performed regularly in an orchestral setting recording on movie soundtracks, and playing recitals and concerts around the Northwest.

 |BIOGRAPHY · CDS · DISCOGRAPHY · REVIEWS · CALENDAR · PRESS KIT · CONTACT / LINKS|